LoamNet/net.loam.prototype.gridscape/Assets/3-Chat/documentation.md

 				"goto":"start",
 			},
 			{
 				"text":"Thanks!
-Have a good one! (end) the conversation", "event":null,
+Have a good one! (end the conversation)", "event":null,
 				"goto":"end",
 			}
 		],
 		"notes":"The player gets to choose this one, this can loop forever. the goto option for end isn't necessary, but is more explicit this way."
 	}
-]
+],
 "end":
 {
 	"event":"playerGreetedEnd"